 |ISLANDS A-Z||CRETE||CYCLADES||DODECANESE||EASTERN AEGEAN|

-Langada in Amorgos
+Langada on Amorgos

 I'm childishly fond of rustic family-run tavernas where it takes time to order and even longer to get the food, tavernas that often are located at the fringe of a small square in small Greek villages.
 On the square in Langada is a taverna like that.
 And it is thanks to the square and Taverna Loza that I constantly yearns to Langada.

 The square in Langada.
 Taverna Loza to the left.
-See photo from 2003.

 I can sit here for hours and do nothing, maybe I glance at some few pages of a book, otherwise I just sit and receive the Greek everyday life taking place like a movie in front of my eyes.
 What happens in Langada happens on the square, and Taverna Loza has parquet place.
 Dimitris, who runs the taverna together with his mother, is very friendly and interesting to talk to.
 It is not for the food you go here, because it is very simple, you go here for the atmosphere.